Religious broadcasting: United States

 Also, in December 1938, Lenox R. Lohr, president of the National Broadcasting Company (NBC), which at this time operated two nationwide networks, stated that NBC did not sell airtime for religious broadcasts; instead, it maintained a policy "to provide time, without monetary recompense, to the three great types of religious faiths prevailing in America — the Protestants, the Jews, and the Catholics — as distinguished from individual churches, or small group movements."
 Lohr said that NBC "turned to the most representative religious groups in the country to aid us in determining what religious programs are broadcast.
 All our regular Protestant programs are scheduled through the Federal Council of Churches; in the field of Catholicism, the National Council of Catholic Men acts in a like capacity, and, for the Jewish programs, the United Jewish Laymen's League."
 The one national network at this time that was willing to accept commercial religious broadcasts was the Mutual Broadcasting System, which carried the Lutheran Hour.

 In the late 1930s, a Roman Catholic priest, Father Charles Coughlin, had a popular. although controversial, weekly broadcast carried by an independent commercial network.
 Coughlin was accused of being both pro-fascist and anti-semitic.
 Neville Miller, the head of the National Association of Broadcasters (NAB), called for the elimination of broadcasts that play "on religious bigotry... religious or racial prejudice or hatred".
 In 1939, largely in response to Coughlin, the NAB Code was updated to ban member stations from broadcasting commercial programs which featured controversial issues.

 In 1938 the Federal Council of Churches petitioned the National Association of Broadcasters and the Federal Communications Commission formally requesting that paid religious programs be barred from the air.
-The oouncil represented about thirty more liberal "mainstream" denominations, which was less than half of American Protestantism.
+The council represented about thirty more liberal "mainstream" denominations, which was less than half of American Protestantism.
 In 1929, the council's general secretary had stated that, "in the future, no denomination or individual church will be able to secure any time whatever on the air unless they are willing to pay prohibitively high prices...."